 Hours: Monday – Friday from 9:30am – 5pm and Saturday – Sunday 10am – 4pm.

 Mammoth Lakes’ motto is, ‘Come as you are.
 Do what you love.’
 This applies to the surrounding area as well.
-As the gateway to California’s natural wonders located in the Eastern Sierra, Mammoth Lakes is a great base camp and information hotspot for visitors.
+As the gateway to California’s natural wonders located in the Eastern Sierra, Mammoth Lakes is a great base camp and information hot spot for travellers.

 During the summer, the most popular reasons people visit the area is to take in the natural sightseeing, hike, participate in other outdoor sports like fishing and biking, and learn about mining history.
 The Mammoth Lakes area also has a robust summer festival season.
 During the winter, Mammoth Mountain is the main attraction in the area for skiing and snowboarding, along with other outdoor snow activities.

 The California Welcome Center located in Mammoth Lakes is unique.
-This Center is a collaboration of multiple agencies to provide the best possible information to visitors.
+This Center is a collaboration of multiple agencies to provide the best possible information to travellers.
 These partners include: US Forest Service, National Park Service, Mammoth Lakes Tourism and Eastern Sierra Interpretive Center.
-In addition to information and referrals, this centre also issues back-country permits, sells local and educational souvenirs and rents bear boxes.
+In addition to information and referrals, this center also issues backcountry permits, sells local and educational-based souvenirs and leases bear boxes.

 Access is easy.
-Take the scenic (and not so curvy!)
-Route 395 or fly.
+Take the scenic and not so curvy US 395 or fly!
 The Mammoth Yosemite Airport is only 10 minutes from Mammoth Lakes.
-Flights are available year-round on Alaska Airlines and during the winter on United Airlines.
+Flights are available year-round on Alaska Airlines, and during the winter on United Airlines.

 Opening hours: daily 8 AM - 5 PM